hmrc/common-transit-convention-traders-testing-guide/source/documentation/index.md

 You can access a [mapping document](./../figures/xml-2-edifact-mapping-updated12112020.pdf) containing plain English header descriptions, XML and EDIFACT code.

-## Trader Test Pack for GB
+## CTC Traders API Test Pack

-You can access the latest [Trader Test Pack for GB](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/937032/NCTS_4_GB.pdf) (pdf document opens in a new tab).
-You can use these test scenarios for England, Wales and Scotland only.
+You can download the latest [CTC Traders API Test Pack](https://www.gov.uk/government/publications/new-computerised-transit-system-technical-specifications) to use when checking and testing your software is compatible with HMRC systems.

 ## NCTS API technical interface specifications (TIS)